Robin and the cuts, 15 November 1911

-8. The ‘cuts’ referred to are likely to be those inflicted by Robin’s use of the much-hated sjambok, a hide whip originally used for controling animals, and which is particularly associated with a ‘baas’ approach of inflicting summary punishments for assumed mis-behaviours which might be no more than minor challenges to the assumed superiority of the baas man, but having a deeper import because implying animalism.
-Under which heading of minor challenge a comment such as the slightly threatening ‘we shall meet again’ might be placed, of course, uttered by a man who did not find being treated as though an animal acceptable.
+8. The ‘cuts’ referred to are likely to be those inflicted by Robin’s use of the much-hated sjambok.
+This is a hide whip originally used for controling animals, and it is particularly associated with a ‘baas’ approach of inflicting summary punishments for assumed mis-behaviours which might be no more than minor challenges to the assumed superiority of the baas man, but which had a deeper import because implying animalism.
+Under which heading of minor challenge a comment such as the slightly threatening ‘we shall meet again’ might be placed, of course, when uttered by a man who did not find being treated as though an animal acceptable.

-9. Concealing chickenpox and other such diseases was a serious matter when resistances were low and inoculation was scarce and not always effective and people, especially children, might die in hundreds or thousands, although the Forbes were in fact assiduous in trying to ensure vaccination programmes for their workers.
-While this diary-entry focuses on Shiavaka and Robin, there were other people on its outskirts as well, a number of other workers importantly including Bismarck, a very skilled peasant farmer who worked long-term for the Forbes in a senior position, and it is by no means clear what part they took if any in the unfolding events, and if there were sides to be taken then which side they were on for which part of the dispute.
+9. Concealing chickenpox and other such diseases was a serious matter when resistances were low and inoculation was scarce and not always effective.
+People, especially children, might die in hundreds or thousands as a result, although the Forbes were in fact assiduous in trying to ensure vaccination programmes for their workers.
+While this diary-entry focuses on Shiavaka and Robin, there were other people on its outskirts as well, a number of other workers importantly including Bismark, a very skilled peasant farmer who worked long-term for the Forbes in a senior position, and it is by no means clear what part they took if any in the unfolding events, and if there were sides to be taken then which side they were on for which part of the dispute.
 The core of the dispute seems to be less the concealment and the confusion of who knew what about it, and more about a perceived challenge to Robin’s authority, that is, Robin’s perception of this, seemingly shared by Kate Forbes as well.